 Amounts received for a disposal are categorised as capital receipts.
-The balance of receipts is required to be credited to the Capital Receipts Reserve and can only be used for new capital investment or set aside to reduce the council's underlying borrowing requirement.
-Receipts are appropriated to the Reserve from the General Fund balance in the Movement in Reserves Statement.
+The balance of receipts is credited to either the Capital Receipts Reserve or the Capital Fund and can only be used for new capital investment, set aside to reduce the council's underlying borrowing requirement, to fund the principal element of loan charges or to fund premium charges.
+Receipts are appropriated to these reserves from the General Fund balance in the Movement in Reserves Statement.